ruediste/jabsaw/README.md

 ### Creating Releases
 During development, the version is always set to the next version with the -SNAPSHOT suffix.
+Development happens on the `next` branch.
+The `master` branch is used for the current released version.

 To build a release, first the `~/.m2/settings.xml` file has to be set up using the Sonatype Jira credentials: